ericabxy/srd20/docs/_srd/SpellsP-R.markdown

 title: Spells (P-R)
 ---

-<small>This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.</small>
+This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.

-SPELLS (P-R)
+## SPELLS (P-R)

-Passwall
+### Passwall

 Transmutation